Nuclear power in the United States: Power reactor research

 Argonne National Laboratory was assigned by the United States Atomic Energy Commission (AEC) the lead role in developing commercial nuclear energy beginning in the 1940s.
-Between then and the turn of the 21st century, Argonne designed, built, and operated fourteen reactors at its site southwest of Chicago, and another fourteen reactors at the National Reactors Testing Station in Idaho.
-These reactors included initial experiments and test reactors that were the progenitors of today's pressurized water reactors (including naval reactors), boiling water reactors, heavy water reactors, graphite-moderated reactors, and liquid-metal cooled fast reactors, one of which was the first reactor in the world to generate electricity.
+Between then and the turn of the 21st century, Argonne designed, built, and operated fourteen reactors at its site southwest of Chicago, and another fourteen reactors at the National Reactor Testing Station (now Idaho National Laboratory) in Idaho.
+These reactors included initial experiments and test reactors that were the progenitors of today's pressurized water reactor (including United States naval reactors), boiling water reactor, heavy-water reactor, graphite-moderated reactor, and liquid metal cooled reactor, including the EBR-1, the first reactor in the world to generate electricity.
 Argonne and a number of other AEC contractors built a total of 52 reactors at the National Reactor Testing Station.
 Two were never operated; except for the Neutron Radiography Facility, all the other reactors were shut down by 2000.

 In the early afternoon of December 20, 1951, Argonne director Walter Zinn and fifteen other Argonne staff members witnessed a row of four light bulbs light up in a nondescript brick building in the eastern Idaho desert.
 Electricity from a generator connected to Experimental Breeder Reactor I (EBR-I) flowed through them.
 This was the first time that a usable amount of electrical power had ever been generated from nuclear fission.
 Only days afterward, the reactor produced all the electricity needed for the entire EBR complex.
-One ton of natural uranium can produce more than 40 gigawatt-hours of electricity—this is equivalent to burning 16,000 tons of coal or 80,000 barrels of oil.
-More central to EBR-I's purpose than just generating electricity, however, was its role in proving that a reactor could create more nuclear fuel as a byproduct than it consumed during operation.
+One ton of natural uranium can produce more than 40 gigawatt-hours of electricity—the equivalent to burning 16,000 tons of coal or 80,000 barrels of oil.
+More central to EBR-I's purpose than just generating electricity, however, was its role in proving that a breeder reactor could create more nuclear fuel as a byproduct than it consumed during operation.
 In 1953, tests verified that this was the case.